Frequently Asked Questions

 Please inquire with your insurance administrator regarding the details of your out-of-network benefits for behavioral health.
 Some helpful questions to ask your insurance company:

 What is your annual deductible?
+Is your in-network deductible the same as your out-of-network deductible?
 Have you met it yet?
-How much have you accumulated to date?
+How much have you accumulated so far this calendar year?

 Does your deductible follow the calendar year, or reset following a plan year?